 (Photo by Aurora Rose/Patrick McMullan via Getty Images)

-On April 9, DMX’s (née Earl Simmons) family confirms the Ruff Ryder icon succumbed at age 50 after suffering a heart attack.
+On April 9, the family of DMX’s (née Earl Simmons) confirms the Ruff Ryder icon succumbed at age 50 after suffering a heart attack.

 Former Bad Boy rapper Black Rob passed away on April 17 at the age of 51.
 Just a week before his death, the “Whoa” artist shared his condolences for the passing of DMX while revealing he was in the hospital and had been dealing with health issues, from kidney failure to multiple strokes, over the past five years.